Chaos Zero Nightmare (CZN)NiaBuild and Guide

 Pros

-• Fantastic deck manipulation with her Activate, Draw, Discard, and “move to top of Draw Pile” effects.
+• Fantastic deck manipulation with her Activate, Draw, Discard and “move to top of Draw Pile” effects.

 • Makes other allies perform Extra Attacks through Decibel and Mute Accent.